Devin-Hunter/game-night/journals/krystin_gonzales.md

 ## Week 17
 3/18/24
--Completed functionality for the create member and login forms -Continued implementing FE auth
+-Completed functionality for the create member and login forms -Completed functionality for the create member and login forms -Continued implementing FE auth
 -Hit blocker with the auth token in browser